argilla-io/argilla/docs/_source/guides/train_a_model.md

 # 🦾 Train a Model

-This guide showcases how to train a model on the `Dataset` classes in the Argilla client.
+This guide showcases how to train a model on the `TextClassification`, `TokenClassification` and `Text2TextClassification` classes in the Argilla client.
 The Dataset classes are lightweight containers for Argilla records.
 These classes facilitate importing from and exporting to different formats (e.g., `pandas.DataFrame`, `datasets.Dataset`) as well as sharing and versioning Argilla datasets using the Hugging Face Hub.

 For each record type, there's a corresponding Dataset class called `DatasetFor<RecordType>`.